 Gates, Bars and Gargoyles

 In the Middle Ages Scarborough had a wall around it.
-The wall had gates or ‘bars’ used for checking who was entering and exiting the town.
+The wall had gates and ‘bars’ used for checking who was entering and exiting the town.
 The difference between a gate and a bar is that a gate is on a hinge and a bar is an obstruction or a barrier.
-A ‘bar’ for serving drinks is called a ‘bar’ for this reason, as it is barrier to control the sale and serving of drinks.
+A ‘bar’ for serving drinks is called a ‘bar’ for this reason, it is barrier to control the sale and the serving of alcohol.

-This approach encouraged suspicion and fear of the areas of exclusion.
-It had a profound affect on the cerebral landscape as well as the physical landscape, just as decisions affect the structure of the places we live, and the places we live affect the way we think.
+This approach encouraged suspicion and fear of the areas of exclusion as well as having a profound affect on the cerebral landscape as well as the physical landscape.
+Just as decisions affect the structure of the places we live, and the places we live affect the way we think.

 The land outside the town walls became the ‘wilderness’, inhabited by the ‘uncivilised’.
 Separation encouraged suspicion and xenophobia - the fear of strangers.

 The gates in the town wall included the Newborough Bar, the Auborough Bar, West SandGate, East Sand Gate and the Barbican Gate at the Castle.
-The town wall and the moat circled the town from the harbour to Bar Street to the Castle Barbican.
+The town wall and a dry moat, an earth work that became known as 'the ditch' (See also article called "On Lady Edith's Secret Service) which circled the town from the harbour to Bar Street to the Castle Barbican.
+Streets like 'Longwestgate' as they became known as streets with 'gate' in their title because they led to a gateway exiting the town.

 Historian Dr M Andrews briefly describes the West and East Sandgates as gaps in the old wall along the foreshore.
 Repairs to a small bridge across the Dam Geth Stream is mentioned in the town records but there are very few descriptions of what the entrances to the town from the sea actually looked like.
 Historian Joseph Brogden Baker speculated that the old town might have started as two Saxon settlements, centred around the areas Tut Hill near the harbour and Dumple the area at the bottom of Tollergate.
 ‘Dumple’ is derived from ‘Dun’ meaning fortified hill suggesting an enclosed communities prior to the ancient town walls, so East Sandgate and West Sandgate whether physical or simple gaps in the wall will certainly be older than the Castle Barbican Gate.